-Who can vote at the annual meeting?
+Who can vote at the Annual Meeting?

-Each shareholder is entitled to one vote for each common share registered in his or her name as of the close of business on April 21, 2023, the record date for the purpose of determining holders of common shares entitled to receive notice of and to vote during the Meeting.
+Each shareholder is entitled to one vote for each common share owned as of the close of business on July 9, 2024, the record date for the purpose of determining holders of common shares entitled to receive notice of and to vote during the Meeting.

-As of April 21, 2023, 33,369,447 common shares were issued and outstanding and entitled to be voted during the Meeting.
+As of the Record Date, 53,269,565 common shares were issued and outstanding and entitled to be voted during the Meeting.
 See the section entitled "Authorized Share Capital" in the Certificat de refonte (which, in English, means "Certificate of consolidation") filed by the Company on May 14, 2019 on SEDAR at www.sedar.com for details regarding the terms of the Company's class of common shares and class of preferred shares.